-Be aware of Data Poverty - Recognising the challenge of data poverty for our customers we will reduce the impact of our digital channels on data usage for our customers where we are able to.
+Being aware of data poverty - Recognising the challenge of data poverty for our customers, we will reduce the impact of our digital channels on data usage for our customers where we are able to.

-Working to high standards - To improve overall accesibility, we will implement and design our services according to the principles outlined in the BSI ISO 22458 quality standard for inclusive services.
+Working to high standards - To improve overall accessibility, we will implement and design our services according to the principles outlined in the BSI ISO 22458 quality standard for inclusive services and will be preparing ourselves to gain this accreditation by October 2026.